 The creator of Forth, Chuck Moore, is a tireless, brilliant, and dynamic force.
 He has never stopped developing cutting edge technology and innovation based on Forth.
 For a look at some of his latest work, here’s a talk he gave in September 2013 on the ga144 chip.
 It has 144 cores, with energy measured in picoJoules per instruction and power in nanoWatts per core, and is of course programmed in Forth.
 That’s hardly dead technology.

 Forth has been described as a ‘timeless’ language.
 It is so fundamental, so elementary, so non-doctrinal, and so general purpose, that it may live on forever, even if just as an idea.
 It’s very Platonically intellectual in this sense.
 Arguably, Forth provides the most primitive computational platform possible.
 It’s as machine-like as assembly language, yet not nearly as machine-specific.
 A stand-alone Forth routine is often smaller than the equivalent code in assembler!
 (For others who would make the same claim, remember that library calls are cheating).
-It may be the perfect tool for teaching and practicing computational thinking.
+It can be suitable for teaching and practicing computational thinking.
+I have found it to be the perfect tool for tinkering with computation from first principles.

 So, while I do not aspire to revive Forth or advocate it generally, I may have been in error in describing it as dead.
 I come to praise Forth, not to bury it.